 See the activity of the user in relation to the services that you have defined.
 Click the plus button to the left of the name of the service to break down the activity by device.
+Again, if Cross-Engine features are enabled, devices located on a different Engine from the Engine to which the Finder is currently connected are also shown on the list.

 Depending on how you defined the service, you can further break down to the activity of the executables that compose the service.